datahub-project/datahub/docs/tools/tutorials/adding-terms.md

 Fore more information about terms, refer to [About DataHub Business Glossary](https://datahubproject.io/docs/glossary/business-glossary).

 ## Pre-requisites
-For this tutorial, you need to deploy Datahub Quickstart and ingest sample data.
+For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed information, please refer to [Prepare Local Datahub Environment](/docs/tools/tutorials/references/prepare-datahub.md).
+For detailed information, please refer to [Prepare Local DataHub Environment](/docs/tools/tutorials/references/prepare-datahub.md).

 :::note
 Before adding terms, you need to ensure the targeted dataset and the term are already present in your datahub.